-The Manfrotto Befree Advanced travel tripod is a top-notch choice.
+The Manfrotto Befree travel tripod is a top-notch choice.
 This model features a quick-release system for the metal mounting plate, making it fast and easy to attach or remove your camera.
 The Befree Advanced has excellent head performance, including a resistance knob that tightens down the ball socket, freeing you to set and forget the resistance and focus your use on the primary knob.
-We found this model to be very stable and sturdy, and overall user-friendly.
+Overall, we found this model to be very stable, sturdy, and user-friendly.

-The MeFOTO RoadTrip Classic Lightweight is a phenomenal product that earned high marks during our testing.
+The MeFOTO RoadTrip Classic is a phenomenal product that earned high marks during our testing.
 This model includes spiked feet for rough terrain that are easily swapped out with the all-purpose rubber feet without the use of tools.
 This travel tripod also easily converts to a monopod from its classic tripod design.
 Panning is simplified because the designers have thoughtfully included a dedicated drag knob that maintains the same resistance even if you accidentally loosen the primary knob.
 What we really love about this design is the all-metal construction since plastic tends to be less durable and more prone to breaking during exposure or transit.
 With a maximum height of 62", this is one of the tallest travel tripods that we've reviewed.

 We didn't find much cause for complaint with the MeFOTO RoadTrip Classic Lightweight, but it was one of the heavier models tested.
 Without the bag, it weighs 3 pounds 10-⅝ oz.
 However, with the bag on the scale, it weighs 4 pounds 5-⅝ oz, so it is not ideal for packing lightly.
 We think it's a fantastic product despite the weight, and we'd recommend the MeFOTO to those looking for a top-notch travel tripod.